 International Student Pre-Orientation is designed to meet the unique needs of incoming international students.
 U.S. and dual citizens living outside of the United States and all non-U.S. citizens are invited to participate.

 Service Odyssey is a pre-orientation program designed to explore diverse social issues in the greater Charlotte area.
 The group will serve with a number of community partners, have an opportunity to reflect on their experience in nightly reflections, and explore the area through fun group outings with a small group of fellow wildcats.

 Students Together Reaching for Individual Development and Education (STRIDE) is a peer-mentoring program designed to support first-year multicultural students with their adjustment to Davidson College.
 STRIDE offers academic, cultural, and social support as well as vital information to aid students in understanding and working effectively within the college community.
 STRIDE tackles the emotional and social issues that come with attending college as a diverse student while building relationships across the college.

 Start your Davidson College experience with your Humes cohort and the Humanities Fellows and faculty before others get to campus.
-Sapere Aude ("dare to know") is the required pre-orientation retreat for students enrolled in the Humanities 103/104 course "Connections and Conflicts I and II: REVOLUTION."
-Students take part in three days of community building and close reading and discussion of a few key texts with Humanities faculty and fellows.
+Sapere Aude ("dare to know") is the required pre-orientation retreat for students enrolled in the Humanities 103 course "Connections and Conflicts in the Humanities."
+Students take part in four days of community building and close reading and discussion of key texts and artifacts with Humanities faculty, librarians, and fellows.
 Students can participate in the Humanities program and other pre-orientation programs.